 - Whether parties are prepared to enter into negotiations and make compromises to reach a settlement, or otherwise if the case goes to a trial.

-Understandably, most clients are concerned to know how much a Court case will cost them.
-I always provide what I think are reasonable estimates for legal work based on each individual case.
+Understandably, most clients are anxious to know how much a Court case will cost them.
+I will always provide, what we consider, reasonable estimates for legal work based on each individual case.
 I am also prepared to negotiate a fixed fee arrangement to give you some peace of mind.

-This is something we can discuss in a no cost free first interview.
+This is something you can discuss with me in a no obligation free first interview.

 Each case in Court progresses in stages, and your total legal fees will depend on what stage is reached before your case resolves.
 As you can appreciate, a case which resolves after a trial involves substantially more work (and therefore more legal costs) than a case which resolves after a mediation.